 30. Beethoven’s Christmas Adventure (2011)

-Directed by Brian Levant, this movie tells a story about a young Saint Bernard named Beethoven who was going to spend Christmas with his family.
+This movie tells a story about a young Saint Bernard named Beethoven who was going to spend Christmas with his family and lots of funny things happen.

 31. Sold Out (2013)